joaq-uinv/twitter_scraper/README.md

 # Twitter Scaper

-Cron job that looks a specified user's tweets and sends an email with them.
+Cron job that looks for a specified user's tweets and sends an email with them.